North Carolina Climate Justice Collective

 These are not natural disasters, they are the logical outcome of a society that believes some people and some places are expendable.
 They are the product of a broken political and economic system–an industrial growth society that has given rise to climate chaos and unspeakable suffering.

-Now as we deal with the aftermath of another unprecedented storm–Hurricane Florence–shortly followed by Hurricane Michael, which affected North Carolina, Florida, and our overall region, we work feverishly to make sure that those who are always first and worst impacted are not forsaken, we make clear our demand: there must be an immediate Just Transition to a clean energy economy that can turn the tides of destruction and source thriving, equitable, earth-honoring, joyfully inclusive communities.
+As we continue to deal with the aftermath of more unprecedented storms–Hurricanes Florence and Michael–that have ravaged our own region, we struggle to ensure that those who are always first and worst impacted are not forsaken.
+We know that only a Just Transition to a clean energy economy can turn the tides of destruction and source thriving, equitable, earth-honoring, joyfully inclusive communities.
 Until we achieve that, the next unnatural storm will always be bearing down on us.

 How You Can Help

 Directly donate to the North Carolina Climate Justice Collective to support their work on the ground with their frontline community members in eastern NC.
 Donate today!